daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Should-have

-#### The user could be able to change the capitalization of text to sentence style.
+#### The user could be able to change the capitalization of text to sentence style

 Text written in all capital letters or all small capital letters is more difficult to read for most people, with and without disabilities.
-Users should have the option to choose a sentence-style version.
+Users could have the option to choose a sentence-style version.
 Acronyms that are correctly marked as abbreviations will remain in uppercase;
 otherwise, they will be converted to sentence style.
-Users should also be able to toggle between the different styles as needed.
+Users could also be able to toggle between the different styles as needed.

 Priority: Could-have

-#### The user could be able to view the content in a paginated view.
+#### The user could be able to view the content in a paginated view

 Many users prefer scrolling, while others like pagination.
 The user could be able to use a paginated reading mode.

 Priority: Could-have

-#### The user could be able \[to flatten the colors of math expressions\].
+#### The user could be able display mathematical expressions without color formatting, using a consistent text color instead

 Sometimes, specific sections of mathematical expressions are highlighted in distinct colors.
 For some people this can present problems.
 The user could be able to remove the color formatting used in math expressions, so the chosen text color is always used.

 Priority: Could-have

-### Making Notes

-The ability to add, review, and edit notes within a reading app is an important feature for many users, especially those with print disabilities or learning challenges.
-Notes provide a flexible way to capture thoughts, highlight important information, or add personal annotations, which can aid comprehension and retention.
-For users who rely on assistive technologies, well-integrated note functionality (such as easy navigation, and synchronization) ensures that these annotations are accessible and usable across different contexts and devices.
-Supporting notes alongside the text and/or the audio also enhances interactivity and engagement with the content, making the reading experience more personalized and effective.

-#### The user must be able to create, review, edit and delete notes during reading.

-Users must be able to manage notes---adding, reviewing, editing, and deleting them---while reading.
-Notes may be in text or audio format and must be anchored to a specific location in the content (at least a text range within a paragraph, or a timestamp).
-Visual indicators and screen reader compatibility are essential to ensure discoverability and usability for users with print disabilities.

-Priority: Must-have

-#### The user must be able to view notes in context, such as in a margin, overlay, or other adjacent display that maintains the user's reading position.

-Displaying notes alongside the text improves usability and allows users to reference their annotations without losing their place in the reading material.

-Priority: Must-have

-#### Screen reader users must be able to navigate from one note to another.

-Efficient navigation between notes is essential for screen reader users to manage and review annotations without losing context.
-This includes the ability to move sequentially through notes, jump to specific notes, and return to the reading position.

-Priority: Must-have

-#### The user must be able to save notes automatically, including during offline use.

-When the device connects to the internet, notes must be synced.
-When the book is reopened, any notes saved during the last session should be automatically restored.

-Priority: Must-have

-#### The user should be able to apply basic formatting to the content of a note.

-Formatting options (bold, italic, and underline) allow users to emphasize key points, structure their thoughts, and improve the clarity of their notes.
-This can be especially helpful for users with cognitive or learning disabilities who benefit from visual cues to organize information.

-Priority: Should-have

-#### The user should be able to hide or show notes, either individually or all at once.

-Controlling the visibility of notes helps users manage visual complexity and maintain focus, especially when reading for comprehension or studying.

-Priority: Should-have

-#### The user should be able to have notes read aloud, either individually or all in sequence.

-Listening to notes supports users who rely on audio for comprehension or who prefer auditory review.
-The ability to hear notes one at a time or in sequence allows for flexible interaction with annotations.

-Priority: Should-have

-#### The user should be able to access their notes across multiple devices through synchronization.

-Synchronizing notes across devices allows users to continue reading and working with their annotations without interruption.
-This is especially important for users who rely on different assistive technologies on different devices, or who move between environments such as home, school, or work.

-Priority: Should-have

-#### The user should be able to export notes in a structured format.

-A straightforward way to share notes is by exporting them in a separate file format (such as .HTML or .CSV).
-This exported file should include clear references to the text or timestamp the notes are anchored to, enabling recipients to understand the context.
-Users can then send this file to teachers, classmates, or others outside the reading system.

-Priority: Should-have

-A more advanced option would allow users to share notes directly within the reading system, enabling collaboration or review among users of the same platform.
-This could include features such as real-time sharing, commenting, or integrated feedback mechanisms.

-Priority: Could-have

-#### The user could organize notes using color coding or labels.

-Color coding or labeling helps users categorize notes in a way that supports their reading goals, making it easier to locate and review related information later.

-Priority: Could-have

-#### The user could be able to create notes in formats beyond plain text, such as handwriting, math notation, or video.

-Supporting multiple formats for notes allows users to express ideas in ways that suit their needs and preferences.
-This flexibility is especially valuable for users who find visual, symbolic, or spoken forms more accessible than typed text.

-Priority: Could-have

-#### The user could attach notes to bookmarks.

-Priority: Could-have

-### Highlighting

-Introductory text

-Clarifying Note to distinguish: Notes, Bookmarks, and Highlights
+### Clarifying Note on Bookmarks, Notes and Highlights

 Notes, bookmarks, and highlights are distinct features that support different user needs in digital reading environments: